-The Taxpayer, pursuant to IRC Section 50D Tenant, LLC, EIN#) of the property which includes new Section 38 property eligibles The tenant took The property leased by located at as the lible for the historic rehabilitation at control of the property when it was a second of the prope purchaser of the property, credit.
-The tenant's address Building \$ 39-year life Building Rehabilitation Costs \$ 39-year life Site Improvements \$ 39-year life Furniture and Fixtures \$ 39-year life By Master Tenant: Election to Treat Lessee as Purchaser of Property Under IRC Section 50D The Owner, LLC (EIN #), pursua to treat the Master Tenant, LLC which leases property, which includes new Section 38 pro_LLC's address is was placed in service on the property located at perty eligible for the historic rehat The Master Tenant, LLC took co as the purchaser of the abilitation credit.
+The Taxpayer, pursuant to IRC Section 50D Tenant, LLC, EIN#) of the property which includes new Section 38 property elig is The tenant too The property leased b located at as the gible for the historic rehabilitation k control of the property when it w purchaser of the property, credit.
+The tenant's address Building \$ 39-year life Building Rehabilitation Costs \$ 39-year life Site Improvements \$ 39-year life Furniture and Fixtures \$ 39-year life By Master Tenant: Election to Treat Lessee as Purchaser of Property Under IRC Section 50D The Owner, LLC (EIN #), pursu to treat the Master Tenant, LLC which lease property, which includes new Section 38 pro LLC's address is was placed in service on es the property located at operty eligible for the historic reha The Master Tenant, LLC took con as the purchaser of the bilitation credit.
 The Owner, ntrol of the property when it Building \$ 39-year life Building Rehabilitation Costs \$ 39-year life Site Improvements \$ 39-year life